divyanshu013/blog/README.md

 ## About me

-I’m a software engineer working mostly on frontend - React, React Native, GraphQL and Node.
+I’m a software engineer working mostly on frontend.
 I also create [programming videos](https://youtube.com/c/WhatTheJavaScript) with my friend.
 In my spare time I play music and DoTA.

 You may follow me on [twitter](https://twitter.com/divyanshu013) for latest updates.